 Pachappa was a Migrant Labor Camp not Koreatown

-Revising history damages the truth.
-No Pioneer Generation Korean called Pachappa Koreatown because it wasn't one!
+No Pioneer Generation Korean called Pachappa Camp Koreatown because it wasn't one!

-This photograph is not from 1904 or 1905 as UC Riverside claims.
+This photograph of Ahn Chang Ho with orange pickers of many ethnic backgrounds is not from 1904 or 1905 as UC Riverside and UCLA claim.
 It was taken in January 1912 before Dosan left Riverside for San Francisco.
 Dosan is the third man from left with a mustache.
 Look right to the picture of Dosan from 1905 - clean shaved.
 The group picture above is from a series of photographs taken in Riverside in January 1912 to be used in ads for Korean labor in the Kongnip Shinbo (newspaper) in San Francisco.
 However, The Great Freeze of late 1912 and 1913 shut down Korean labor in the citrus industry for years.
+Koreans fled Pachappa because there was no work since Koreans were the last to be hired.
+Only a few Koreans remained.
+In 1920 there were only 20 Koreans in Riverside.

-Recently the date of this photo of Koreans in the orange groves of Alta Cuesta Orchard in Riverside, California has been misrepresented by UC Riverside.
-In my opinion it is done to alter the history of early Koreans in America to support hidden agendas and for the selling of Dosan.
+Recently the date of this photo of Koreans in the orange groves of Alta Cuesta Orchard in Riverside, California has been misrepresented by UC Riverside in the First Koreatown Photo Exhibit.
+Using the incorrect date alters the history of early Koreans in America and Dosan to support hidden agendas not to support accurate history and teaching the truth.

 This picture was first exhibited and published in the Helen Ahn Collection in the 1980's in Los Angeles, California.
 It was archived in 1982 and sent to Korea in 1984.
 It was published in 2000 in the Complete Works of Dosan Ahn Chang Ho Vol. 14.
 Helen Ahn collected thousands of valuable historical documents and photographs that opened a closed door to modern Korean history.
-This picture as are most online early Korean images in America is from the Helen Ahn Collection.
-For years, I worked on this collection with Susan Ahn Cuddy (my mother) and Kenneth Cho of the Hungsadan.The collection was donated to The Independence Hall of South Korea and was on display in Seoul's National Museum in 1984 until it went to the Indpendence Hall of Korea in 1987.
+This picture and most online early Korean images in America are from the Helen Ahn Collection.
+For years, I worked on this collection with Susan Ahn Cuddy (my mother) and Kenneth Cho of the Hungsadan.The collection was donated to The Independence Hall of South Korea.
+It was on display in Seoul's National Museum in 1984 until it went to the Independence Hall of Korea in 1987.

-Here are three incorrect claims based on revision and misinformation:
+UC Riverside uses unjustified claims as part of its spreading incorrect history.
+Here are three easy to prove incorrect claims based on revisionism and misinformation: